I3S-ESSnet/Documents/rome-hackathon/minutes.md

 The deliverable of M6, "Cookbook on integration and use", is just a draft for the moment (it could be uploaded as such in CROS platform)
 The first deliverable will be an interactive report/guidance with examples.
-The version 0.01 has been done from Software & ?? recommandations and the M6 deliverable.
+The version 0.01 has been done from Software & integration architecture recommandations and the M6 deliverable.

 Next steps :
   * continue creating the structure in architectural recommendations